How to Grow and Care for the Bo Tree

 Spring

-In spring, it’s time to fertilize your Bo Tree as it begins its active growth phase.
-Use a balanced fertilizer every 4-6 weeks.
-Prune any dead or damaged branches to encourage new growth.
+In spring, as the Bo Tree enters its active growth phase, apply a balanced fertilizer every 4-6 weeks.
+This is also a good time to prune any dead or damaged branches to encourage new growth.

 Summer

-During the hot summer months, ensure your tree receives adequate water, especially if it’s in a pot.
-Monitor for pests such as spider mites and aphids, which can thrive in warm weather.
+During the hot summer months, ensure your Bo Tree receives adequate water, especially if it is potted.
+Keep an eye out for pests like spider mites and aphids, which can thrive in warm weather.

 Fall

-As temperatures begin to drop, gradually reduce watering.
-It’s also a good time to check for any signs of disease or pests before the winter months set in.
+As temperatures begin to drop in fall, gradually reduce watering.
+This is also an optimal time to inspect your tree for any signs of disease or pests before winter arrives.

 Winter

 In winter, protect your Bo Tree from cold drafts and extreme temperatures.
-If indoors, keep it away from heating vents.
-Reduce watering further, allowing the tree to enter a semi-dormant state.
+If kept indoors, position it away from heating vents.
+Reduce watering further to allow the tree to enter a semi-dormant state, ensuring it receives minimal water during this period.

 Common Issues & Solutions